hangle/Notecard/documents/DesignNotes/addCardSet.md

     AddCardSet     button=99    Last AddCardSet
 </code></pre>

-<p>A CardSet whose button parameter is '1' has one or more associated <br />
+<p>A CardSet whose 'button' parameter is '1' has one or more associated <br />
-AddCardSets.   </p>
+AddCardSets.
+In the '*.struct' file, the 'button' parameter is '1' and <br />
+the %CardSet is linked to the %AddCardSet via the 'sibling 2101' parameter. </p>

 <h2>Notecard class:   </h2>

 <p>CardSet and AddCardSet are children of the Notecard object.
 The <br />
 AddCardSet objects are treated as CardSet objects but retains <br />
-AddCardSet indentity by 'button' parameter values of '2' or '99'.      </p>
+AddCardSet indentity by 'button' parameter values of '2' or '99' via the <br />
+function 'isAddCardSet'.      </p>

 <pre><code>    def executeOneNotecardChild(...)
        obj match{